canfoundation/governance-design/community/Readme.md

     );
 ```

-## community::set requirement for the one who can create approve for proposal
 ### Description:
 - set requirement for the one who can approve the proposal in case code has execution type is COLLECTIVE_DECISION
 - action can only use for code with approval_type is SOLE_APPROVAL, the one who meet the requirement can approve and execute code action directly